Code-Institute-Submissions/Portfolio-21/README.md

 ## Testing
 The client user story achieved the intended outcome of providing them with a showcase of myself and my work.
 In the About section, you can read a bit about my work experience, and there is a photo of me.
 You are able to see my work in the Portfolio section where there'll be before and after photos of my clients.
 Plus in the Tutorials sections you can watch a few of my videos on how to achieve some of my colorful looks.
+The manual test was carried out at every stage to ensure user experience standards remained at consistently high levels with each new implementation.

 ### Browsers and Devices
  The site was tested in the following browsers to ensure the site is compatible and responsive.